-Benzodiazepines, also known as “benzos,” are a class of drugs that affect the central nervous system.
+Benzodiazepines (benzos) are a class of drugs that affect the central nervous system (CNS).
 Moreover, they have a calming effect on the brain, making it less sensitive to stimulation.
-Benzos are also highly addictive and can create a number of physical and mental health issues when misused.
+Benzos are also highly addictive and can create several physical and mental health issues when misused.

 As more drugs are ingested, the brain becomes dependent on benzos to block stimulation.
-Little by little, the body requires larger amounts of benzos to create the desired effects.
-The combination of dependence and tolerance makes Benzodiazepines one of the most misused prescription medications available.
+Little by little, the body requires more significant amounts of benzos to create the desired effects.
+The combination of dependence and tolerance makes benzos one of the most misused prescription medications available.
 However, there is hope.

 The skills and support you receive from a benzo rehab center can help you end drug dependence and learn how to avoid relapse once your rehab program is over.